bbauska/HTML5-Basics/README.md

 <h3>Q. What is the difference between standards mode and quirks mode?</h3>

-In **Quirks mode**, layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5.
+In <b>Quirks mode</b>, layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5.
 This is essential in order to support websites that were built before the widespread adoption of web standards.
-In **Standards mode**, the behavior is described by the HTML and CSS specifications.
+In <b>Standards mode</b>, the behavior is described by the HTML and CSS specifications.

 For HTML documents, browsers use a `<!DOCTYPE html>` in the beginning of the document to